View on GitHub

 Python Generator for Zserio

-Zserio extension which generates Python serialization API from the Zserio schema.
+Zserio extension generates Python serialization API from the Zserio schema together with additional API.

 For a quick start see the Python Tutorial.